 If you’re unsure of whether the charity is legitimate, ask if you can call them back.
 If they let you go, do your own research on whether the organization was real.
 If they panic and try to keep you on the line, then chances are it’s a scam.
 If the organization is real and you’d like to make a donation, consider making it in ways other than over the phone.

 These scammers directly target small businesses.
-They call and, while pretending to be customers, say they have an emergency and need money wired from their account to a secondary location.
+They call pretending to be customers and say that they have an emergency and need money wired from their account to a secondary location.
 In these cases, employees should double-check the customer’s identity.
-They can do this by implementing two-factor verification on major account decisions, such as a text or email to their previously provided contacts to confirm the transfer.
+They can do this by implementing two-factor verification on major account decisions such as a text or email to their previously provided contacts to confirm the transfer.

 “Can You Hear Me?”